kotaroman/domainkey/README.md

 # domainkey
 domainkey for qmail

-I tried to support 2048bit DKIM.
+I tried to support the domainkey command for 2048bit.
 TXT record for BIND is automatically set to 2 lines.

 original shell command